Motley Fool Stock Advisor vs Morningstar StockInvestor: Which Wins?

 Which service is better in the current market environment?

 Both services are well-positioned in 2026, but for different reasons.
-With the CAPE ratio at approximately ~40, 81-point dispersion between winners and losers, the VIX at ~21.77, and consumer confidence at a 12-year low, the market rewards both stock selection and valuation discipline.
-Motley Fool Stock Advisor thrives in high-dispersion markets because its conviction-based methodology identifies winners from losers — the top 20 S&P 500 stocks average +50.2% while the bottom 20 sit at -31.2%.
-Morningstar StockInvestor’s fair value discipline provides protection when valuations are stretched and sector rotation is violent — Energy +21.6% leads while Tech lags at -3.1%.
-With the Fed holding at 3.50-3.75% and CPI at 2.4% YoY, the macro backdrop favors quality approaches from both services.
+With the CAPE ratio at ~41–42, 211-point dispersion between winners and losers, VIX at ~14, and CPI at 3.4%, the market rewards both stock selection and valuation discipline.
+Motley Fool Stock Advisor thrives in high-dispersion markets because its conviction-based GARP methodology identifies winners from losers — SanDisk +591% and The Trade Desk −63% are the same index.
+Morningstar StockInvestor’s fair value discipline provides protection when valuations are stretched and the hardware/software split is this violent.
+With the Fed holding at 3.50–3.75% and the 10-year at 4.68%, the macro backdrop favors quality approaches from both services.
 Past performance does not guarantee future results in either case.